TNolan01/tommy1/README.md

 ### Future Features

-- Removal of the admin features from the nav bar dropdown menu and the creation of a seperate dashboard menu for the administrator.
+- Removal of the admin features from the nav bar dropdown menu and the creation of a separate dashboard menu for the administrator.
 - The user profile has an option to allow the user state if are a domestic of business customer.
 I would use this to target the different groups with different types of offers.
 Showing the pricing for Business customers excluding VAT.
 - Creation of section with 'how to' or 'DIY' style videos to further market the products.
-There would be some form of intergration with this content and the companies social media channels.
+There would be some form of integration with this content and the companies social media channels.
 - Look into the styling and format of the Newsletter.
-- Collate emails of registered user to the site for the creation of a marketing email list targetted towards there previous purchases.
+- Collate emails of registered user to the site for the creation of a marketing email list targeted towards their previous purchases.
 - Create a new business logo in SVG format that can better promote the brand.
+- Change supplier carousel logos to display all products availible on the site for that particular supplier.

 [Back to content](#contents)